meilisearch/documentation/guides/main_concepts/documents.md

 ## Identifier

-An identifier is an attribute with a unique value, found in each document of a given index.
+An identifier is an attribute with a unique value found in each document of a given index.

 Each index recognizes **only one** identifier attribute.
 Once the [identifier is set on the index](/guides/main_concepts/documents.md#setting-the-identifier), it **cannot be changed**.

 **Example:**

-In a index called `movie` there are 200k `documents`.
+In an index called `movie` there are 200k `documents`.
 Each of these 200k documents has an identifier called `movie_id` whose value is unique.

 ```json
 [